baruch/libwire/README.md

 This can be replaced probably with libev but will mandate some change to the API.

-The coroutine core was taken from the lthreads library which is x86-32 and x86-64 only but can be easily replaced with libcoro which has more support across architectures.
+The coroutine core uses libcoro to provide support for multiple architectures.

 Author
 ------